-Some say that some of the best books in literature are the books that describe a place and weave a story around the place, characters walk past the place and the place describes the story of these characters, their obvious and not so obvious relationships, the circumstances that hold them together, the secrets that they hold or think they hold in their hearts.
-This book also weaves a story around a space called Chandni Chowk in Old Delhi.
-Although the storyline runs from 1984 to 1998, a period of 14 years and narrates the story through the major events in the city like Massacre of Sikhs after Indira Gandhi’s death in 1984, Mandal Commission agitation in 1990, Babri Masjid in 1992, demolition drive in Delhi in 1996 and wrapping up with elections in 1998.
+Some say that some of the best books in literature are the books that describe a place.
+And weave a story around the place, characters walk past the place.
+And the place describes the story of these characters, their obvious and not so obvious relationships, the circumstances that hold them together.
+The secrets that they hold or think they hold in their hearts.
+This book The Peacock Throne also weaves a story around a space called Chandni Chowk in Old Delhi.
+Although the storyline runs from 1984 to 1998, a period of 14 years and narrates the story through the major events in the city like Massacre of Sikhs after Indira Gandhi’s death in 1984.
+Mandal Commission agitation in 1990, Babri Masjid in 1992, demolition drive in Delhi in 1996 and wrapping up with elections in 1998.

-There is a Sardar character called ‘Kartar Singh’, who highlights the 1984 happenings and the through him the author reveals the not so known things about betting in cricket.
-He represents the typical sardar whose ambition to reach Canada one day and live a ‘happily ever after’ life.
-Then there is Gauhar, who grows the other way round, first in the world of adults and then discovers a foster father, is used by communal parties and finally dies trying to do good for his father who is the only one he relates to.
-There is Gulmohar aka Gita didi, who is a Nepali girl duped into prostitution but a series of unplanned conversations and a dash of ambition make her a leader through an NGO she runs, and a force to reckon with in the area.
+There is a Sardar character called ‘Kartar Singh’, who highlights the 1984 happenings.
+And through him, the author reveals the not so known things about betting in cricket.
+He represents the typical Sardar whose ambition to reach Canada one day and live a ‘happily ever after’ life.
+Then there is Gauhar, who grows the other way round, first in the world of adults and then discovers a foster father.
+Is used by communal parties and finally dies trying to do good for his father who is the only one he relates to.
+There is Gulmohar aka Gita didi, who is a Nepali girl duped into prostitution.
+But a series of unplanned conversations and a dash of ambition make her a leader through an NGO she runs.
+And is a force to reckon with in the area.

-The central character is a chaiwala in Chandni Chowk called Gopal, who till the 3/4th of the book is one of the characters, but takes the center stage towards the end of the book.
-Through him the author shows the plight of a simple man, who is basically good hearted, who lands up with a pot of gold, but is unable, to open it through the 14 years and when he finally does it is not for his own use.
+The central character is a Chaiwala in Chandni Chowk called Gopal.
+Who till the 3/4th of the book is one of the characters?
+But takes the center stage towards the end of the book.
+Through him, the author shows the plight of a simple man, who is basically good-hearted, who lands up with a pot of gold.
+But is unable, to open it through the 14 years.
+And when he finally does it is not for his own use.

 It was after ages that I read an NRI author and appreciated.
-Unlike most of his peers, Saraf definitely has a well researched his subject, has well defined characters and an engaging storyline, a story that has something to say, which is not about second generation Indians in US.
-I guess the book could have been a little shorter, at times the detailing was too much and repetitive, but apart from that it was a pleasure reading the book.
-Even when the story is predictable to some extent, you want to read what is going on in each characters mind, what will they do next, will they win or loose?
-I must congratulate Sujit for a writing this wonderful book, and hope to get hold of his other books to read.
+Unlike most of his peers, Saraf definitely has well researched his subject, has well-defined characters and an engaging storyline.
+A story that has something to say, which is not about second generation Indians in the US.
+I guess the book could have been a little shorter.
+At times the detailing was too much and repetitive, but apart from that, it was a pleasure reading the book The Peacock Throne.
+Even when the story is predictable to some extent, you want to read what is going on in each-characters mind.
+What will they do next, will they win or lose?
+I must congratulate Sujit for a writing this wonderful book.
+Hope to get hold of his other books to read.
 And thanks Deepa, for gifting me this book.